-The enacted budget includes \$23,053,800 in fiscal year 2007 and \$23,561,000 in fiscal year 2008 to reimburse state-operated vocational facilities for the costs of providing course offerings to students from local school districts.
-Funding for vocational education transportation is maintained at the fiscal year 2006 level of \$2,416,900 in both fiscal year 2007 and fiscal year 2008.
+The Executive Budget includes \$23,053,800 in fiscal year 2007 and \$23,561,000 in fiscal year 2008 to reimburse state-operated vocational facilities for the costs of providing course offerings to students from local school districts. \$750,000 of the preceding amounts in both fiscal year 2007 and fiscal year 2008 is for operating costs associated with new area technology centers in Butler, Pulaski and Warren counties.
+Funding for vocational education transportation is maintained at the fiscal year 2006 level of \$2,416,900.